 An OSM contributor since 2007 and a keen proponent of open data and open source software.
 Jez runs a software consultancy specialising in home-buyers information and geo-related games.
 Jez is interested in the commercial use of OSM as well as how Open Data can change the world.

 Rob Nickerson joined OpenStreetMap when he realised it was a perfect way to combine his passions of rambling and tech, two words that equally describe his time within OSM.
-He has meandered from mapping (with paper, GPS, camera, laptop, dictaphone and mobile phone), to writing documentation, to developing new tagging schemes, to website design and even a tiny bit of software development.
-When it came to running the scholarship program for the 2016 and 2017 ‘State of the Map’ conferences however, his focus (and many late nights) helped ensure that over 30 scholars from all over the world could share their love of OpenStreetMap on the global stage.
+He has meandered from mapping, to writing documentation, to developing new tagging schemes, to website design, and even a tiny bit of software development.
+When running the scholarship program for the 2016 and 2017 ‘State of the Map’ conferences, his efforts helped ensure that over 30 scholars from around the world could share their love of OpenStreetMap on the global stage.

 Could you be our next Director?